mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 Then the answer is,

 > The great teacher Shakyamuni Buddha beyond doubt rightly transmitted zazen as the wonderful means for attaining the Way.
-Also, the tathagatas of the three periods all attain the way through zazen.
+Also, the tathāgatas of the three periods all attain the way through zazen.
 That is the reason they have transmitted it from one to another as the right entrance.

 So from this point, *right entrance* is something which buddhas and ancestors century after century have received and transmitted to the next generation, from one to another, exactly.
 But to transmit from one to another doesn’t mean that I give something which you don’t have to you.
 It doesn’t mean this.
 You have [it] already, I have [it] already.
 So “receive and transmit” means you have already something, so you have to dig it out, by you.
 So that is the practice.
 So the teacher and Buddha’s teaching helps, supports, in many ways, to find it.